 Every surgery has some kind of risk involved, but a surgery that is not necessary to begin with can result in serious injury to the patient.

-If you or a loved one has suffered injuries as a result of a surgical error on the part of medical personnel, contact a skilled Virginia surgical error attorney to discuss what legal options you may have against those parties who are responsible for those injuries.
+If you or a loved one has suffered injuries as a result of unnecessary surgery or a surgical error on the part of medical personnel, contact a skilled Virginia malpractice attorney to discuss what legal options you may have against those parties who are responsible for those injuries.
 Our legal team has successfully represented many clients who have suffered as a result of medical negligence.